oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

        --from-literal=password=my_runtime_password
     ```

-    Note that the sample domain YAML file is preconfigured to use the secret name `sample-domain1-weblogic-credentials`.
-If you want to use secret name that is different from what is specified in the sample domain YAML file, then you will need to update the sample YAML file.
+    The above commands would create secrets named `sample-domain1-weblogic-credentials` and `sample-domain1-runtime-encryption-secret` which is used in the sample domain YAML file.
+If you want to use different secret names, then update the sample doman YAML file accordingly.

 1. Use one of the two following options to create the domain.
-   - **Option 1**: If you decided to use the ready-made, off-the-shelf auxiliary image and skipped the optional [create auxiliary image]({{< relref "/quickstart/create-auxiliary-image.md" >}}) section, then create the domain using following `kubectl apply` command.
-This command uses the pre-created WLS Domain YAML file from github.
+   - **Option 1**: If you decided to use the ready-made, off-the-shelf auxiliary image and skipped the optional [create auxiliary image]({{< relref "/quickstart/create-auxiliary-image.md" >}}) section, then create the domain using following command to apply the sample domain resource.

        ```shell
        $ kubectl apply -f https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/main/kubernetes/samples/resources/mii-aux-image-domain.yaml
        ```
-   - **Option 2**: If you created an auxiliary image by following the steps in the optional [create auxiliary image]({{< relref "/quickstart/create-auxiliary-image.md" >}}) section, then use the following steps to create the domain.
+   - **Option 2**: If you created an auxiliary image using optional [create auxiliary image]({{< relref "/quickstart/create-auxiliary-image.md" >}}) section, then use the following steps to create the domain.

        1. Prepare the domain resource.
           1. Copy the following WLS Domain YAML to a file called `/tmp/quickstart/mii-aux-image-domain.yaml` or similar.